 Parabens are a group of commonly used ingredients that acts as a preservative in cosmetics and personal care products.
-They are highly effective in preventing the growth of fungi, bacteria and yeast that could cause products to spoil, thus enhancing the shelf life and safety of products.
-Any product that contains water is susceptible to being spoiled by the growth of fungi or bacteria, which could cause problems such as mold, discoloration, malodor or breakdown of the product.
-Under certain conditions, an inadequately preserved product can become contaminated, allowing harmful levels of microorganisms to grow.
-Parabens are widely used in all types of cosmetics to prevent these changes and protect the families that enjoy these products.
+They are highly effective in preventing the growth of fungi, bacteria, and yeast that could cause products to spoil, thus enhancing the shelf life and safety of products.
+Any product that contains water is susceptible to being spoiled by the growth of fungi or bacteria, which could cause problems such as discoloration, malodor, or breakdown of the product.
+Under certain conditions, an inadequately preserved product can become contaminated, allowing harmful microorganisms to grow.
+Parabens are widely used in all types of cosmetics to prevent these changes and protect the families who enjoy these products.

-Some have speculated whether there is a connection between parabens and cancer, with some suggesting that parabens can cause cancer by acting like estrogen, a common hormone, through a process called endocrine disruption.
-Scientific studies have shown this interaction to be very weak, observed only with extremely high doses far greater than anyone would be exposed to under actual conditions of use or with repeated use.
+Some have speculated whether there is a connection between parabens and cancer, suggesting parabens can act like estrogen, a common hormone, through a process called endocrine disruption.
+Scientific studies have shown this interaction to be very weak, observed only with extremely high doses, far greater than anyone would be exposed to under actual conditions of use or with repeated use.
 Many materials found in plants used as food also have a weak estrogenic effect in cellular studies.
-These naturally occurring materials are called phytoestrogens and are present in soy and other fruits and vegetables.
-Some of these phytoestrogens, when tested in the same way as parabens, give similar results.
-However, parabens have been shown to be 10,000 times more potent than parabens.
-Most scientists agree that there is no endocrine disrupting effect from the use of parabens in cosmetic and personal care products because their action, if any, is so weak.
+These naturally occurring materials are present in soy and other fruits and vegetables, and when tested in the same way as parabens, give similar results.
+In fact, some phytoestrogens have been shown to be 10,000 times more potent than parabens.
+Most scientists agree there is no endocrine disrupting effect from the use of parabens in cosmetics and personal care products because their action, if any, is so weak.